Brewers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been underdogs in 53 games this season and have come away with the win 25 times (47.2%) in those contests.
+- The Brewers have come away with 25 wins in the 54 contests they have been listed as the underdogs in this season.

-- Milwaukee has not entered a game this season with longer moneyline odds than +195.
+- Milwaukee has a record of 9-18, a 33.3% win rate, when it's set as an underdog of +120 or more by oddsmakers this season.

-- The Brewers have an implied victory probability of 33.9% according to the moneyline set for this matchup.
+- The Brewers have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Milwaukee have gone over the total set by sportsbooks in 52 of 120 chances this season.
+- Games involving Milwaukee have gone over the total set by bookmakers in 52 of 121 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!